The braid group of a necklace: Necklaces and circular braids

-\begin{proof} We start with a rigid configuration where $K_0^*$ is the Euclidean circle in the plane $(Oxy)$ centered at $O$ and of radius $1$.
+Before stating the main result of this Section (Theorem \ref{th:circular}) we start with the particular case of rigid configurations, where $K_0^*$ is the Euclidean circle in the plane $(Oxy)$ centered at $O$ and of radius $1$.
 A necklace having such a core circle $K_0^*$ is called a \defi{normalized necklace} and we denote it by $\mathcal{L}_n^*$.

 \begin{lemma} $\Conf \mathcal{L}_n^*$ is homeomorphic to the configuration space $\mathcal{CB}_n$. \end{lemma}